 - You Have The Control.
-Email marketing is the most direct form of marketing that gives you the control to segment your list and send your marketing communications to the relevant audience.
+Email marketing is the most direct form of marketing that gives you the control to segment your list and send out your marketing communications to the relevant audience.

-- People Don't mind Marketing Messages In Their Email.
+- People Don't mind Marketing Messages In Their Emails.
 Do you also get annoyed when you’re going through something and ad pop-ups on your social platforms?
 Same!
 However, when you get marketing emails, it is not as annoying as on socials because when you submit your email on any site, you expect them to pop up in your inbox once in a while.

 Now you know what is email marketing when to use it to get the best out of your efforts, and why you should consider it as a key part of your marketing strategy.

-It can be enticing just to get started with your email marketing and start sending emails to your audience.
+It can be enticing just to get started with your email marketing and start sending targeted emails to your audience.

 However, before you jump in, it is worth taking a few minutes to think about your end goals and what you really want to achieve with email marketing.
 That will determine what kind of audience you want to target, what type of campaign you run, and the content you include.